Family of Black gymnast slams Irish sport body’s apology after girl snubbed

 The Irish sport's body added: “A written apology provided by the identified individual has since been issued to the competitor and her family."

-The girl's mother on Sunday in a statement to t Irish Independent said she believed her daughter was ignored because of her identity.
+The girl's mother on Sunday in a statement to the Irish Independent said she believed her daughter was ignored because of her identity.

 Lashing out at Gymnastics Ireland, the woman said the sport's body failed to issue a public apology and was “covering” for the official.